JoniAguero/brastlewark/README.md

 #### URL Deployment
 [ https://joniaguero.github.io/brastlewark ]

-Angular application (version ^7.1.1) where external api is consumed and redux is used (ngrx) for data management.
-Also contains some sample unit tests.
+  - Angular application (version ^7.1.1) where external api is consumed and redux is used (ngrx) for data management.
+  - Contains some sample unit tests.
-It was displayed on GithubPages and tested in Google PageSpeed Insights.
+  - It was displayed on GithubPages and tested in Google PageSpeed Insights.
-Firebase is used for user authentication.
+  - Firebase is used for user authentication.

 ## Installation ##